-So now, you need to go to the NADA website, and read how NADA, the National Automobile Dealers' Association, values vehicles, and what their pricing numbers and vehicle conditions really mean.
+So you need to go to the NADA website, and read how NADA, the National Automobile Dealers' Association, values vehicles and RV's, and check what the pricing numbers and vehicle conditions really mean.

 Using the NADA Site to Determine the Value of Your Rig

 When you log onto the NADA site, go to the Consumer section.
 (The Business section is for dealers who have paid for their own special book of pricing; I'll explain that later).

 On the Consumer page you should select the RVtab at the top.

 A window will pop up and you need to enter your Zip Code.
 Yep, they have different pricing for different parts of the country, on the exact same rigs.
 Go figure.